 How do I know?
 Because these first sit-ins were planned and organized by my parents and their friends.

-Leonard and Annsheila Turkel moved to Miami from New York in 1956.
+Leonard and Annsheila Turkel moved to Miami from in 1956.
 Len had been stationed in Miami when he served in the Air Force and fell in love with the tropical city.
 Upon returning to New York, he fell in love with Annsheila Tronick and after their wedding the couple decided to start their life together in the sunshine.

 in the South, and out of the controlled environment of the armed services, it was clear that some things weren’t quite right.
 Miami in the mid-fifties was a segregated Jim Crow city.
 Black residents were mainly restricted to three neighborhoods – Overtown, the West Grove, and the ironically named Liberty City.
 Besides being forced to ride in the backs of city buses, black workers weren’t allowed on after dark.
 Black shoppers couldn’t try on clothes in Burdines department store.
 And black diners couldn’t sit at downtown Miami lunch counters.